MattithyahuData/P7-Diabetes-Prediction/README.md

 *   Support Vector Classification
 <img src="images/Confusionmatrixsvc.png" />

 *   Plotting the ROC Curve gave me some key insight to select the best performing model.
-Although Logistic regression has a higher accuracy value I selected the SVC model as the ROC Curve shows the SVC to predict more true positives and true negative which is key for deployment and use in unseen data.
+Although Logistic regression has a higher accuracy value, I selected the SVC model as the ROC Curve shows the SVC to predict more true positives and true negative which is key for deployment and use in unseen data.

 <img src="images/ROC_Curve.png" />